-In this deliverable we reported the present status of research, design and implementation done in Task 4.2 "SDN Control Plane" of T-NOVA project.
+In this deliverable we reported the results of the activities of research, design and implementation done in Task 4.2 "SDN Control Plane" of T-NOVA project.

 The functional architecture of the SDN control plane based on the requirements outlined in previous T-NOVA deliverables is described.
 Analysis of a variety of candidate technologies has been carried out in order to identify a suitable solution for the SDN controller implementation based on a balanced view of the available and missing features.
 To this end, OpenDaylight has been selected as the Network Controller with Virtual Tenant Network (VTN) as the multi-tenant network virtualisation framework and Clustering Service for the controller deployment in large-scale environments as well as the persistency of the network configuration.
 Several approaches have been investigated to provide traffic steering functionalities supporting service function chaining for NFV deployments.
+In addition, different solutions for load balancing in multi-controllers scenarios have been developed.